Program overview

 The Bachelor of Commerce (Honours) in Technology Management offers a variety of unique experiences that enhance learning and career readiness:

-- Capstone study projects where students work in teams to provide consulting services to industry partners.
+- Capstone projects where students work in teams to provide consulting services to industry partners.

 - Integration of case study analysis, computer simulations, and field-based projects into the curriculum.

-- Participation in student competitions and various student societies to enrich the learning experience.
+- Participation in student competitions and various student societies to enrich experiential learning.

 Career Options